-Taj Mahal isn’t the only attraction you can visit during a day trip to the city of Agra.
-Along with the famed marble mausoleum, you can add Agra Fort and and the ‘Ghost City’ of Fatehpur Sikri to your itinerary as well.
-While the Taj Mahal was built by Shah Jahan in memory of his beloved wife Mumtaz Mahal, the Agra Fort and Fatehpur Sikri were founded by his grandfather, Akbar.
+The Taj Mahal isn’t the only attraction you can visit during a day trip to the city of Agra – you can also add Agra Fort and the ‘Ghost City’ of Fatehpur Sikri to your itinerary.
+While the Taj Mahal was built by Shah Jahan in memory of his beloved wife Mumtaz Mahal, his grandfather, Akbar, founded Agra Fort and Fatehpur Sikri.
 All these sites are shining examples of Mughal-era architecture.
-You can catch an early morning train from Delhi, preferably the Gatimaan Express, which takes less than two hours to reach Agra or you can book a taxi for an entire day.
-The latter option is much more convenient if you wish to visit more than one attraction in the city.
+Sunrise is a particularly magical time to experience the Taj Mahal, so if you can stand the extra-early wake-up call, it’s worth booking a private tour.
+Otherwise, catch a morning train from Delhi – preferably the Gatimaan Express, which will get you to Agra in around two hours.
+Taking the bus from Sarai Kale Khan Inter-State Bus Terminus is cheaper but doubles the travel time.

 If you’re tired of the busy city life and want to experience the rustic countryside for a change, head to Pratapgarh Farms.
-The serene hamlet is surrounded by verdant fields, a welcome change from the concrete jungle of Delhi.
-Pratapgarh Farms has many activities planned for visitors, so you’ll never be bored here.
-You can take camel and tractor rides, enjoy performances such as the Dholki Dance, milk goats and tend to cows, plough fields and even play games including gilli danda, pithoo and kanche goli, which are popular in Indian villages.
-But the best part of being at Pratapgarh Farms is that you get to savour home-cooked meals prepared by the locals.
-Cuisines from the state of Haryana, Punjab and Rajasthan are usually cooked here.
-You also get to relish sugarcane freshly plucked from the farms.
+The serene hamlet is surrounded by verdant fields – a welcome change from the concrete jungle of Delhi – plus there are plenty of activities once you get here.
+You can take camel and tractor rides, enjoy performances such as the Dholki Dance, milk goats and tend to cows, plough fields and even play local games, including gilli danda, pithoo and kanche goli, which are popular in Indian villages.
+The best part of being at Pratapgarh Farms is that you get to savour home-cooked meals prepared by the residents.
+Cuisines from the states of Haryana, Punjab and Rajasthan are usually cooked here and are best finished by chewing on a sweet stick of sugar cane, freshly plucked from the farm.

-Damdama Lake is one of the biggest lakes in the state of Haryana and lies about 45 kilometres from Delhi.
-Framed by the mighty Aravali Mountains, Damdama Lake is ideal for those who want to escape to a scenic spot for a day.
-There are numerous activities to enjoy here such as rock climbing, air rifle shooting, para-sailing, kayaking, cycling and angling.
-You can also choose to camp overnight at the lake.
-With almost 200 species of birds here, birdwatchers and nature lovers will have a field day exploring the place.
-An added attraction is the Sohna Sulphur Hot Spring nearby, known to have several medicinal benefits.
+Damdama Lake is one of the biggest lakes in the state of Haryana and lies about 45 kilometres (28 miles) from Delhi.
+Framed by the mighty Aravalli Range, the lake makes for the perfect scenic day trip.
+There are numerous activities to enjoy, such as rock climbing, air rifle shooting, parasailing, kayaking, cycling and angling, while birdwatchers will be kept busy spotting the nearly 200 species of birds found here.
+An added attraction is the Sohna Sulphur Hot Spring nearby, where the water is considered sacred and thought to have several medicinal benefits.